 “We will continue to track national progress toward achieving the goals laid out in this plan, particularly the high-priority goal for providers to adopt and become meaningful users of certified EHR technology,” according to Daniel.

-How does your practice’s healthcare IT plan stack up?
+How does your practice’s healthcare IT plan to stack up?
 Please share below.